 Rebecca Swift Foundation – Women Poets’ Prize:

 The Women Poets’ Prize was launched in 2018, a year on from Rebecca’s passing.
 This unique award seeks to honour Rebecca’s two key passions: poetry and the empowerment of women.
 The Prize is awarded once every two years to three women poets.
 Each winner is carefully matched with a poetry mentor and offered pastoral coaching, facilitating a holistic body of support that nurtures craft and personal wellbeing in equal measure.
 The Prize also offers a programme of support and creative professional development opportunities with the Foundation’s partners: Faber and Faber, The Literary Consultancy, RADA, City Lit, Verve Festival, Bath Spa University, and The Poetry School.
 In addition to these opportunities which constitute the Women Poets’ Prize professional grant, each successful poet receives a cash bursary of £1,000.
 The Women Poets’ Prize is free to enter.
 To find out more about the prize visit Rebecca Swift Foundation’s website.

 Roundhouse Poetry Slam:

-The Slam hapens annually and has been running 14 years.
+The Slam happens annually and has been running 14 years.
 If you’re age 18-25 this is a great way to get your poetry recognised, and raise your writing profile.
-By taking part, you’ll get….
+You’ll get:

 • The chance to showcase your talent in front of live and online audiences.